skokenes/RxQ/docs/recipes/loop-selections.md

   shareReplay(1)
 );

-// Create a loop of selections by gretting the cardinality of the field,
+// Create a loop of selections by getting the cardinality of the field,
 // then running a repeating interval for that cardinality and passing to
 // a lowLevelSelect call on the field handle const selectionLoop$ = fld$.pipe(